Table of Contents

 If you’re traveling internationally, you’re going to need an adapter for your electronics.
 This one has universal adaptability meaning that you will be covered in over 100 destinations all over the world.
 From Greece to New Zealand to China, you’ll be able to charge your phone, laptop, cameras, etc. This one also happens to come with a lifetime replacement guarantee so you’ll never get stuck without one!

 Whether you’re out sightseeing or you’re becoming one with nature, getting sweaty and smelly is inevitable.
 There’s nothing worse than worrying about your body odor while spending time with loved ones.
-Instead of stressing about it too much, throw these wipes in your bag and use them whenever you feel yourself getting a little warm.
-I love these because they are plant-based, aluminum-free, and contain aloe vera juice to help your skin stay hydrated.
+Instead of stressing about it too much, throw these wipes in your bag and use them whenever you feel yourself getting a little sweaty.
+I love these because they are individually packed and help your skin stay hydrated.

 I’m a big fan of using a neck wallet.
-Many people choose to use them solely for international travel but I think they make traveling much easier.
+Many people choose to use them solely for international travel, but I think they make traveling much easier no matter the destination.
 Carry your credit cards, cash, hotel room keys, and other important documents on your body at all times without having to carry a large purse or backpack.
+If you’re sitting on the beach, it’s wise to have this buried in your beach bag to consolidate all essentials.
+It even has RFID-blocking material to stop modern thieves from scanning your financial data.

 Hand sanitizer is a must when you travel.
 You’re exposed to other people and germs daily while on vacation.
 Bringing a portable hand sanitizer spray will help ensure that you stay clean no matter what you get up to for the day.

-I’m using my phone constantly when I’m traveling and I’m sure you do too.
-Whether I’m looking up new restaurants to try, calling an Uber or, trying to find directions, my battery dies quickly.
+I use my phone constantly when I’m traveling and I’m sure you do too.
+Whether I’m looking up new restaurants to try, calling an Uber, or trying to find directions, my battery dies quickly.
 Because of this, I like to have a phone charger on me at all times.
 The lipstick-sized charger packs a punch and will get your device fully charged in only 3-4 hours.
-And it won’t take up any space in your purse!
+And it won’t take up any space in your backpack or purse!

 There’s nothing that will ruin your vacation more than being unprepared for rain showers.
 I’ve had this happen too many times to count.
 Bringing this portable windproof travel umbrella will ensure that you’ll stay dry and still be able to enjoy your vacation.
 It’s better to be prepared than sorry, trust me.